 The first is related to infrared imaging.

 Most video surveillance cameras, in low light conditions, use an infrared illuminator.
 In this case, the values of the pixels that represent an object in a video file don’t have any relation with its real color.
-For example, the fact that a shirt seems “bright” in an infrared image, doesn’t imply that it’s actually of a bright color (it could even be black), but it just indicates how its fabric reflects the infrared.
+For example, the fact that a shirt seems “bright” in an infrared image, doesn’t imply that it’s actually of a bright color (it could even be black).
+It just indicates how its fabric reflects the infrared.
 If this fact is not known, this can easily cause identification errors and mislead an entire investigation.
-Infrared and visible light are two completely different signals that can’t be compared, at least for what regards their value: if we work with the awareness that infrared imaging has this limit, our judgment won’t be biased by a misleading representation.
+Infrared and visible light are two completely different signals that can’t be compared, at least for what regards their value.
+If we work with the awareness that infrared imaging has this limit, our judgment won’t be biased by a misleading representation.